 What is a Yacht Broker Bond?

-In many states, yacht brokers are required to post a yacht broker bond in order to become licensed to operate a business.
-As a license bond, a yacht broker bond is a safeguard for the public and the state that helps ensure a licensed broker abides by applicable laws.
+Yacht brokers must post a yacht broker bond to become licensed to operate a business in many states.
+As a surety bond, a yacht broker bond is a safeguard for the public and the state, and it ensures that a licensed broker abides by applicable laws.

 The surety company provides the bond to the principal and extends a form of credit to cover legitimate claims.
 Yacht broker bond claims, however, must be repaid by the principal.

 How Do I Get a Yacht Broker Bond?